hyperledger-labs/zeto/zkp/js/README.md

 npm i
 ```

-2. Use the `generate.sh` script under `zkp` folder to compile the circuits and generate verification keys and solidity files.
+2. Compile the circuits and generate verification keys and solidity files.

 - set where you want to store the generated verification keys and the downloaded PTAU files
   ```console